-- 3.1 School bus manufacturers shall provide annual certification to the Colorado Department of Education that their product(s) meet or exceed the regulations in Colorado Minimum Standards and all applicable Federal Motor Vehicle Safety Standards (FMVSS) in effect at the time of manufacture.
-School bus manufacturers shall record and report to CDE the test results as required by Section 8 Construction.
-All school bus bodies that meet applicable FMVSS regulations and comply with the Minimum Standards and shall be certified by the school bus manufacturer by attaching a certification plate ordecal. - 3.2 It shall be the responsibility of the school district, charter school, and service provider to ascertain whether all school buses purchased, leased, or under contract to the school district, charter school, or service provider meet all specifications of the Minimum Standards.
-This verification should be obtained at the time of delivery, in addition to the statement of compliance in the purchase bid, contract for or lease agreement. - 3.3 When selling a school transportation vehicle, it is the responsibility of the school district, charter school, or service provider to eliminate the school district, charter school, or service provider's full name from the vehicle. - 3.4 New and used school bus dealers shall register with the Colorado Department of Education, School Transportation Unit, certifying that only school transportation vehicles meeting or exceeding Colorado Minimum Standards will be sold to a school district, charter school, or service provider providing transportation from home to school, school to school and to school related events in Colorado.
+- School bus manufacturers shall provide annual certification to the Colorado Department of Education that their product(s) meet or exceed the regulations in Colorado Minimum Standards and all applicable Federal Motor Vehicle Safety Standards (FMVSS) in effect at the time of manufacture.
+School bus manufacturers shall record and report to CDE the test results as required by Section 816-- Construction.
+All school bus bodies that meet applicable FMVSS regulations and are incompliance-comply with the Minimum Standards and shall be certified by the school bus manufacturer by the attaching ment a certification of a plate ordecal. - 3.2 It shall be the responsibility of the school district, 's/charter school, and service provider's responsibility to ascertain whether all school buses purchased, leased, or under contract to the school district, /charter school, or service provider meet all specifications of the Minimum Standards.
+This verification should be obtained at the time of delivery, in addition to the statement of compliance in the purchase bid, contract for or lease agreement. - 3.4 New and uUsed school bus dealers shall register with the Colorado Department of meeting or exceeding Colorado Minimum Standards will be sold to a school district, charter school, or service provider providing transportation from home to school, school to school and to school related events in Colorado.
 There shall be no fee toregister. - 3.5 All school transportation vehicles must meet and continue to meet all applicable FMVSS regulations in effect on the date of manufacture, per the date listed on the certification plate or decal.